 According to Funmi Monet, a #PerfumeTok creator with over 155K followers, the videos introduce a wider audience to lesser-known and indie scents they may not have otherwise been exposed to.
 “PerfumeTok has allowed people to discover fragrance brands and perfumes that might have not been available at stores local to them,” she says.
 “Classic fragrances from Chanel, Dior, and the like are still top sellers in perfume departments because they’re safe and mass appealing, but for those looking for something fresh or new, #PerfumeTok is a great gateway to discovering new gems.”

-Curiously, the same perfumes have started popping up in these organic videos, and they aren’t the usual suspects you might be thinking of (sorry, Chanel No. 5).
+Curiously, the same perfumes have started popping up in these organic videos, and they aren’t the usual suspects you might be thinking of.
 Maison Francis Kurkdjian Baccarat Rouge and Amyris Femme, Maison Margiela Replica Bubble Bath, Ariana Grande Cloud, Tom Ford Lost Cherry, D.S. & Durga Debaser, Vilhelm Parfumerie Poets of Berlin, Versace Crystal Noir, Valentino Donna Born in Roma, and Etat Libre d’Orange You or Someone Like You have emerged as #PerfumeTok’s It scents of the moment.

 This melange of perfumes doesn’t appear to have any obvious similarities, showing up in videos with a wide array of topics, from “perfumes that will have people chasing you down the street” to “perfumes I would gatekeep if I had mean girl energy.”
 Instead, their common thread is that they all serve as a form of status scent to the Gen Z set.
 But unlike the status bags that came before them (oh, hi Fendi Baguette), the popularity of these fragrances aren’t about exclusivity, celebrity cache, waitlists, or exorbitant prices.
 Instead, they’re a form of identifier — a way for wearers, creators, and viewers to communicate who they are to the community.